pensarguet/BillOfMaterials/README.md

 For the desktop, as I wanted something in **bamboo**, I choose Hilver at Ikea with 140x65 cm size.

+# The keyboard and wrist rest
+My keyboard is a mechanical one as I love the touch of those ones.
+I picked an  **APEX 7** (https://steelseries.com/gaming-keyboards/apex-7?switch=red) from **Steelserie** (https://steelseries.com) with linear and quiet red switches.
+It's certainly a geeky feature but I like the OLED display which act as an integrated command center for useful information.
+There are also up to 6 macro buttons for quick shortcuts.
+The keyboard frame is in aluminum alloy, heavy and stable; nothing moves on the desktop!

+I also decided to choose this APEX7 because it is deliver with a **magnetic wrist rest**.
+It is link to the keyboard with a simple magnetic solution for easy and secure attachment.
+It is big enough for a full palm support, and have a soft touch finish, so you’re comfortable typing or coding as long as you want!

 # The microphone
 After spending hours in calls or video meetings, I quickly decided to pick for an external mic with good quality for live discussions or recorded sessions.